csc-training/csc-env-eff/slides/02_environment.md

 - What kind of resources can _your application_ use?
   - Can it use more than one core?
   - How much memory will it need?
-  - Can it use GPU or NVMe?
+  - Can it use a GPU or an NVMe?
-  - What takes long (is the time limiting part) in your job?
+  - What takes long (i.e., the time-limiting part) in your job?
-- See what kind of resources are _available_
+- See what kind of resources are _available_?
   - Is my code already installed?
-  - Max. runtime, partitions (queues), provisioning policy (Per core/per node/other)
+  - Max runtime, partitions (queues), provisioning policy (Per core/per node/other)
   - Each system is different, so check the documentation

 # Quick and dirty comparison of Puhti, Mahti and LUMI